gqrx-sdr/gqrx/README.md

 1. Dependencies

-- GNU Radio (gnuradio-core and gnuradio-audio)
+- GNU Radio 3.6 or later (gnuradio-core and gnuradio-audio)
 - At least one of:
     - gnuradio-fcd
     - gnuradio-uhd